 They will do their best to ram this through.
 I will appeal to the Governor—who used to work with Mother Theresa—to veto it.

 Dr. William Toffler, an Oregon physician, writes in the Wall Street Journal that PAS will be a “disaster for medicine.”
 He counters the “what’s the big deal?” attitude of some other Oregonian doctors.
 Patients are trying to smell out the “death doctors” and avoid them, he says.
 He reminds us that life expectancy is stubbornly difficult to predict in individual cases.
 Oregonians considering PAS are not being referred for the psychologic evaluations required by law, he writes.
 Depressed and anxious patients are seeking PAS, so the law “may not adequately protect all mentally ill patients.”
 The state Health Plan preferentially covers PAS, which is done under a “shroud of secrecy.”
 (The death certificate does not indicate PAS.)
 He reassures his patients he will care for them faithfully, and “support them through their illness, not offer them a quick exit.”
-And he angrily rejects the characterization of killing oneself with sleeping pills as “dignified,” “as if natural deaths aren’t.”

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.